Rainbow-Dreamer/sf2_loader/README.md

 This python package provides a class `effect`, which could store a type of audio effect, such as reverse, offset, fade in, fade out, ADSR envelope, and you can customize your own audio effect functions.
 You can use `effect` class to package an audio effect function and put it as an element in a list, the list could be used as the value of `effects` in the play and export functions.
 There are already some predefined effect instances such as `reverse`, `fade`, `adsr`.

-For more details and usages of `effect` class, and the parameters of predefined audio effects, please refer to the sampler module of musicpy, here is the [link](https://github.com/Rainbow-Dreamer/musicpy/wiki/musicpy-sampler-module#audio-mixing-and-editing) for the documentation of the audio effects.
+For more details and usages of `effect` class, and the parameters of predefined audio effects, please refer to the daw module of musicpy, here is the [link](https://github.com/Rainbow-Dreamer/musicpy/wiki/musicpy-daw-module#audio-mixing-and-editing) for the documentation of the audio effects.

 ```python
 effect(func, name=None, *args, unknown_args=None, **kwargs)